adiwg/mdEditor-doc/tutorial/entering-metadata/entering-datetime-picker.md

 {% endhint %}

 We will cover the other elements of the <span class="md-panel">Time Period</span> object in a later section.
 For now, we can rejoice in that we have completed our minimal mdJSON metadata record, and learned quite a bit about how mdEditor functions in the process.
 Now it's time to see some of what we can do with it!

+{% hint style='info' %}
+  Date and time may be entered manually in a year, month, day, hour, minute, second string.
+Most delimiters are accepted by the control.  e.g. Entering "2014-03-15 10:45" is the 10:45 a.m. on ides of March for 2014 as is "2014 03 15 10 45".
+{% endhint %}